zulip/zulip-gci/tasks/quality-assurance.md

 development environments with two different users.
 Do a bunch of stuff in one window, and try to get the other window to not be in sync with the first one.

-### Task Type C: Open graph

-Zulip has this cool “open graph” integration, where when you post a link into Zulip, it provides a nice visual preview of the webpage.
-Post links to a bunch of web pages (homepages of websites, blogs, etc.).
-Find at least one URL for a website where the preview doesn’t look good, fails to show up, or is broken.

-### Task Type D: Frontend bug
+### Task Type C: Frontend bug

 Find any sequence of actions that results in something displaying the wrong output.
+Try to click on things that aren't the most natural next thing to click.

 ## Submission instructions